Alemannic German: Status

 Alemannic comprises a dialect continuum from the Highest Alemannic spoken in the mountainous south to Swabian in the relatively flat north and more of the characteristics of Standard German the farther north one goes.

-Some linguists and organisations that differentiate between languages and dialects primarily on the grounds of mutual intelligibility, such as SIL International and UNESCO, describe Alemannic as one of several independent languages.
+In Germany and other European countries, the abstand and ausbau language framework is used to decide what is a language and what is a dialect.
+According to this framework, Alemannic varieties of German form a dialect continuum and are clearly dialects.
+Some linguists and organisations that differentiate between languages and dialects primarily on the grounds of mutual intelligibility, such as SIL International, UNESCO and Ethnologue describe Alemannic as an independent language from German.
 While ISO 639-2 does not distinguish between dialects, ISO 639-3 distinguishes four of them: